Aguadilla Barracks |

 (1854 - 1943), Old San Juan

 The Ballajá Barracks were originally built as Spanish infantry barracks for 1000 men to ease overcrowding at the forts.
 It is a three-story square building with large gates on two ends, ample balconies, designed with a series of arches and a protected central courtyard that served as a plaza and covers a reservoir.
 Facilities included Officers' quarters, warehouses, kitchens, dining rooms, prison cells and stables.
 After the Spanish-American War, the U.S. Army used Ballajá to house its infantry division.
 In 1943 it was converted into a military medical facility, known as the Rodriguez Hospital, part of Fort Brooke.
-Today it is used by the University of Puerto Rico, and it also houses the Museum of the Americas (inaugurated October 12, 1992) on the second floor.
+Today it is used by the University of Puerto Rico, and it also houses the Museum of the Americas (opened October 12, 1992) on the second floor.

 San Cristóbal Castle